 Definition 3.1 Let T be a tree.
-An edge e of T is called balanced if the difference of the sizes of two resulting subtrees of T - e is minimum.
+An edge e of T is called balanced if the difference of the sizes of two resulting subtrees of T - e is minimum among the edges of G.

 We below present an algorithm for constructing a conflict-free connection coloring of a given tree.
 This algorithm starts from the single connected component T, and in each iteration, removes one balanced edge from each generated subtree of T to split it into two generated subtrees, until all the generated subtrees become singletons as illustrated in Fig. 1.